hulthe/DAT255/onTruckConnector/README.md

 <h1>onTruckConnector</h1>

-<h2>How to get this shit online</h2>

 <h3>Step 0: Download Android Studio</h3>
-<href = "http://bfy.tw/43JI">Use google</a> to download the latest version of Android Studio which fits your operativsystem.
+<a href = "http://bfy.tw/43JI">Use google</a> to download the latest version of Android Studio which fits your operativsystem.

 <h3>Step 1: Git Clone</h3>
-* Navigate to the <href =" https://github.com/hulthe/DAT255">GitHub project page</a>.
+* Navigate to the <a href =" https://github.com/hulthe/DAT255">GitHub project page</a>.

-* Press the green "Clone or download ↓" button. <href = "https://i.imgur.com/NWvVLpx.png">Image for clarification.</a>
+* Press the green "Clone or download ↓" button. <a href = "https://i.imgur.com/NWvVLpx.png">Image for clarification.</a>

 * Copy the text there to your clipboard.
 (Should be "https://github.com/hulthe/DAT255.git")

 <h3>Step 2: Git Checkout</h3>

 * Navigate to the directory where you want to clone the project to using some kind of shell.
-(Ex: <href = https://git-for-windows.github.io>Git Bash</a>)
+(Ex: <a href = https://git-for-windows.github.io>Git Bash</a>)

 * Type "git clone" and then paste what you copied in Step 1, press enter.